Table of Contents

 RSI Divergence Indicator Tools to Try

-While some platforms allow manual detection of RSI divergence, others offer built-in tools or custom scripts (like on TradingView or MetaTrader).
+While some platforms allow manual detection, others offer built-in tools or custom scripts (like on TradingView or MetaTrader).
 These can alert you to potential divergence RSI indicator setups in real-time.

 Some even let you filter based on bullish divergence RSI or bearish divergence RSI patterns only — saving time and mental bandwidth.